Code-Institute-Submissions/-https-github.com-PhillyJB-milestone-project1-peabahealth/README.md

 Through the magnificent Wellbeing Shop, users are able to purchase dietary supplements they are seeking or have been recommended to take by a healthcare professional.

 ### **Wireframes**
-Wireframes for the the four pages are available for viewing via the PDF file, these were created using the web based version of [Balsamiq](https://balsamiq.com/):
+Wireframes for the four pages are available for viewing via the PDF file, these were created using the web based version of [Balsamiq](https://balsamiq.com/):

 /assets/wireframes/peabahealth-ms1-wireframes.pdf